saylesss88/nix-book/src/nix/kvm.md

   an atomic fedora image.

-Secureblue recommends installing GUI apps with Flatpak, CLI apps with homebrew, and apps that require more system access to be layered with rpm-ostree.
+Secureblue recommends installing GUI apps with Flatpak, CLI apps with homebrew, and apps that require more system access to be layered with `rpm-ostree`.
 It takes some getting used to but is very stable.

 - [secureblue how to install software](https://secureblue.dev/faq#software)

 ---

 ## Create NixOS VM (via virt-manager)

+Easiest way to get a working configuration IMO, I haven't personally had luck with custom NixOS disk layouts within a VM.

 1. Download: [NixOS Graphical ISO](https://nixos.org/download/)